DrEmpiricism/Optimize-Offline/README.md

 ### Integrating Windows Store ###

-For Windows 10 Enterprise LTSC 2019, the latest Windows Store package bundle and dependency packages can be integrated into the image, as this flavor of Windows (like Windows 10 Enterprise LTSB 2015-2016) does not contain any Windows Apps in its OEM state.
+For Windows 10 Enterprise LTSC 2019, the latest Windows Store package bundles and dependency packages can be integrated into the image, as this flavor of Windows (like Windows 10 Enterprise LTSB 2015-2016) does not contain any Windows Apps in its OEM state.
 There is no additional procedure required once the optimized Windows 10 LTSC 2019 is installed, and the Windows Store will be displayed in the Start Menu.

 ### Integrating Microsoft Edge ###

-For Windows 10 Enterprise LTSC 2019, Microsoft's flagship browser - Microsoft Edge - can be integrated into the image since this flavor of Windows (like Windows 10 Enterprise LTSB 2015-2016) does not contain Microsoft Edge in its OEM state.
+For Windows 10 Enterprise LTSC 2019, Microsoft's flagship browser - Microsoft Edge (HTML-based) - can be integrated into the image since this flavor of Windows (like Windows 10 Enterprise LTSB 2015-2016) does not contain Microsoft Edge in its OEM state.

 ### Solid Image Compression ###

 Solid image compression uses the undocumented LZMS compression format to concatenate all file data within a regular WIM file into a solid WIM archive (ESD file).
 By doing this, a 4GB WIM file is able to be compressed to a size of 2GB or less.
-However, as with other forms of high-ratio compression, LZMS compression can take quite a while to complete and should NOT be selected as the final image compression type if the end-user is impatient or requires the optimized image quickly.
+However, as with other forms of high-ratio compression, LZMS compression can take quite a while to complete and is extremely system intensive.
+Solid compression should NOT be selected as the final image compression type if the end-user is impatient or has limited system resources.

 ### ISO File Structure Optimization ###